 Residents Maintain Autonomy

-In Willow Park Rehabilitation and Healthcare Center, 17.1% Percentage of Patients
+In Willow Park Rehabilitation and Healthcare Center, 19.77% of Patients

 This is a measure of the percent of long-term care residents that required more assistance with activities of daily living over time.
-ADL's include activities such as moving around and using the bathroom.
-Some experts argue this is a reasonable measure of a patient's well-being.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile

-In Willow Park Rehabilitation and Healthcare Center, 16.36% Percentage of Residents
+In Willow Park Rehabilitation and Healthcare Center, 11.97% of Residents

-This is the number of hospitalizations per 1,000 days of patient care.
+This indicates the number of hospitalizations per 1,000 days of care.
 There is typically a correlation between staying out of the hospital and the quality of nursing home care.

 Short-term Care: Rehospitalizations

-In Willow Park Rehabilitation and Healthcare Center, 16.36 Percentage of Residents Rehospitalized
+In Willow Park Rehabilitation and Healthcare Center, 11.97% of Residents Rehospitalized